 In Egypt the military’s ‘soft’ coup is become progressively ‘Algerianised’, following last weekend’s merciless killing of 72 Muslim Brotherhood supporters – a development that is now ominously being presented by the army as a ‘war on terror.‘ Now in Tunisia, eight soldiers have been killed in an ambush by unnamed assailant, following the country’s first ever car bomb attack last week, against a background of sharp tensions between the ruling Ennahda movement and the secular opposition.

-Last but not least, since 2007 the West has given its unqualified support to Israel’s ruthless quarantine of the Gaza Strip and two brutal military assaults, in its attempt to destroy the elected Hamas government and promote the puppet Palestinian Authority government instead.
+Last but not least, since 2007 the West has given its unqualified support to Israel’s ruthless quarantine of the Gaza Strip and two brutal military assaults, in an attempt to destroy the elected Hamas government and promote the puppet Palestinian Authority government instead.

-Now the governments that have done so much to contribute to the chaos and violence that is now ripping the Middle East apart want to end the Israeli-Palestinian conflict once again, or at least begin a peace ‘ process.’
+Now the governments that have done so much to contribute to the chaos and violence that is now ripping the Middle East apart want to end the Israeli-Palestinian conflict once again, or at least begin a ‘peace process.’